-The form with a single argument is a configuration pragma.
+The form with a single argument may be used as a configuration pragma.

-If the local_name parameter is present, warnings are suppressed for the specified entity.
+If the LOCAL\NAME parameter is present, warnings are suppressed for the specified entity.
 This suppression is effective from the point where it occurs till the end of the extended scope of the variable (similar to the scope of Suppress).